GoHypernet/Galileo-sdk/docs/src/landing_zones.rst

     $ docker rm landing-zone-daemon

 * To install the Landing Zone Daemon again follow the instructions above.
-You may or may not need to reauthenticate depending on whether you delete or move the automatically generated .galileo folder.
+You may or may not need to reauthenticate depending on whether you delete the Docker volume called "tokens" that was created when you started the landing zone.
 |
 How to Run, Stop, and Remove the Landing Zone Daemon using Docker Compose
 -------------------------------------------------------------------------